-Adriana Araujo is a Montreal based photographer and 3D animator who suffers from asthma and physical pain.
+Adriana Araujo is a Montreal based photographer, artist and 3D animator who suffers from asthma and physical pain.
 As a young child, Adriana’s asthma often prevented her from spending time with her peers.

 “I had to be home-schooled for nearly half a year.
 The doctors thought I suffered from bronchitis, so they kept prescribing me antibiotics,” she explained.